-Keep Athens-Clarke County Beautiful is excited to partner with UGA's Debris Tracker for this year's Litter Index.
-To participate, volunteers should track items using the Keep Athens-Clarke County Beautiful +UGA list between June 1 and July 16, 2021.
+Keep Athens-Clarke County Beautiful is excited to partner with UGA's Debris Tracker to monitor litter in Athens.
+To participate, volunteers should track items using the Keep Athens-Clarke County Beautiful +UGA list.
 Track litter wherever you are or choose from our list of target survey areas.
 Volunteers are asked to collect litter and log data for 30 minutes from their chosen area.
 Participants can track individually or in teams and log as they go or count and upload information at the end of the 30 minute session.
 Interested in seeing the results?
 Anyone can access the datasets from the Debris Tracker.

 Questions?
 Call 706-613-3501 ext.
 7872 or email email@example.com.